angelinakumanova/small-web-projects/README.md

 ---

 ### 👨🏻‍⚕️ [Doctorly](DoctorlyApp)
 Doctorly is a web-based application designed for patients to register, log in, and conveniently schedule appointments with doctors.
-Built with modern technologies, it emphasizes secure authentication, intuitive user interaction, and efficient appointment management.
+Built with modern technologies, it emphasizes secure authentication, intuitive user experience, and efficient appointment management.

 - **Front-End Technologies:**
    - HTML & CSS (including some Bootstrap styling)